 In contrast, when a venture-backed firm raises capital for lending, it has to pay much higher rates: without government insurance on the funds, the investor assumes the risk of default, and that risk is priced into their return requirements.
 (Many of these firms don’t even finance the loans themselves; rather, they originate and then bundle, package, and sell them to investors.)

 So how are these solar lenders not passing that higher cost-of-capital onto their borrowers?
 Is it that they are so focused on a clean energy revolution that they aren’t seeking to achieve massive profits for themselves and their investors?
-Lol.
-Of course not.
-Last week I finally figured it out: most solar lenders hide the true cost of the loan by charging a “dealer fee” of anywhere from 10% to 25%, which is then either added as a closing fee on the loan, or, perhaps worse, simply tacked on to the cost of the system.
+No. Of course not.
+Last week I finally figured it out: most solar lenders hide the true cost of the loan by charging a “dealer fee” of anywhere from 10% to 30%, which is then either added as a closing fee on the loan, or, more commonly, simply tacked on to the cost of the system.

 Either way, you are not actually paying 1.99% on the loan.
-In fact, if you borrow $30,000 at 1.99% with a $6,000 closing fee, then your Annual Percentage Rate, or APR, comes to 4.01%.
-A more likely example (since the 1.99% rate is limited to those with perfect credit and high income), would be as follows: if you are offered the loan at 4.99%, your APR soars to 7.264%.
+In fact, if you borrow $30,000 at 1.99% with a $6,000 closing fee, then your Annual Percentage Rate, or APR, comes to 3.638%.
+A more likely example (since the 1.99% rate is limited to those with perfect credit and high income), would be as follows: if you are offered the loan at 2.99% with a hidden 25% dealer fee, your APR soars to 5.129%.
+(Solar lenders will often adjust the interest rate and / or the dealer fee based on FICO score.)
 In practice, you are paying over $10,000 more than you would have expected based on the interest rate.

 A few more things to note.
 First, these lenders are often quoting an interest rate, not the APR.
 While there’s nothing inherently wrong with this, it matters because the interest rate does NOT include closing fees.
 Second, if they are adding the dealer fee as a closing cost, then the Truth In Lending Act requires that it be disclosed in the loan contract: when signing, the borrower should see both the interest rate and the APR (and I would be even more stunned if they were violating federal law by not disclosing this).
 However, people rarely read their closing documents in full, and if they don’t realize how high the APR is until they’ve made it all the way to closing, they are unlikely to back out at that point.